jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-23-strangers-4-Mary-Alpoliani.md

 ## Enter Mary Aipoalani

 I had absolutely no background on Mary when I asked her to be my next interviewee.
 I called her a few days before our interview to schedule the meeting, and immediately, I knew I was going to enjoy our conversation.
 She had an energy in her voice like she's ready for anything that came her way.
+And, her energy sounded like anything was possible.

+Mary met Joe through work.
+Mary is the VP of Business Development at Renaissance Food Groups and sells their products at Joe's butcher shop.
+Mary knows the who's who in the food industry, and she spoke to Joe for two hours.
+She could tell Carmel, Indiana has put a lot of money into their downtown area and Mary has an eye for marketplaces that sell well.

 Mary came from humble beginings in Indiana.
 She grew up on a farm and her food was her family’s language.
 She and her husband travel around all over the US, selling and managing food products.
 From what I can access, Mary is a busy person yet knows how to find time for people.
 Case in point, during our conversation, she was driving her daughter to an appointment.

+### Storing Contacts

-If you’ve read Malcolm Gladwell’s book, Mary’s a prime example of a super-connector.
+If you’ve read Malcolm Gladwell’s book, "The Tipping Point", Mary’s a prime example of a super-connector.
+A super connector is someone who is hyper connected to everyone.
+The average person keeps tabs with about 150 people, also known as the Dunbar number.
+From our conversation, I believe Mary keeps tabs with so many more people.
+She's able to do this by her system on how to connect with people.

+Let's take Joe for an example.
+After Mary finished talking to Joe, she writes down in her phone some additional information about him.
+She may write, "Joe's Butchershop and Fish Market.
+Spices and seasoning blends.
+Carmel, Indiana."
+The description can inform Mary that Joe knows how to season meat, and if Mary needs help, she can call him.
+She may also synthesize later other vendors that might want to work with Joe based off the store name.

+Mary thinks about connecting like an entrepreneur.
+Entrepreneurs work on connecting.
+They figure out how to utilize people.
+At the end of chatting, I mentioned I'm open to new opportunities, and Mary started to probe on what I might be interested in.
+Mary came up with a few names I could collaborate with.
+That's what she does well, connect people with head hunters, elect them to be advisory board candidates, pair the with a founder.
+Mary's theory is when the student is ready, they have to find the right teacher.
+Mary works like a matchmaker and marries them together.

 ## My Notes